Ghana: West Africa for Beginners is written by Anne Marie Simonsen.

 Unfortunately, Ghana has suffered during the Ebola crisis in 2014, which spread to much of the West African region but never reached Ghana.
 Prior to 2014, Ghana was one of the most popular 'volunteer' destinations, but with the Ebola outbreak, the number of volunteers and tourists has dropped drastically.

-I myself lived in Ghana in 2015 and it was striking how few Europeans had found their way to the West African country.
-Tourists are slowly starting to return, but Ghana is far from a tourist magnet, which is a shame as the country has so much to offer.
-So if you are ready for an authentic experience without lots of tourists, then is Ghana worth a visit.
+I myself lived in Ghana in 2015, and it was striking how few Europeans had found their way to the West African country.
+The tourists are slowly starting to return, but Ghana is far from a tourist magnet, which is a shame, as the country has so much to offer.
+So, if you are ready for an authentic experience without lots of tourists, then Ghana is worth a visit.

 A trip to Ghana with a modern twist